Zhengyu-Joey-Wang/CSC148-Review-Notes/README.md

 [点击这里查看中文版](./zh/README.md)

-The review notes in this repository is written by Joey Wang.
-The content is based on the University of Toronto's CSC148 course.
+The review notes in this repository is based on the University of Toronto's CSC148 course.
 The notes primarily summarize and review important concepts and key points of the course, aiding students in better preparing for exams through examples and explanations.

 ## Quick Links